Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 6  – Conclusions and Prospects.md

 ## 6.1 Conclusions

-This study developed an integrated framework for assessing counterparty credit risk (CCR) based on the GARCH–KMV model, combining market-based volatility dynamics with structural default modeling.
-By applying the framework to a representative sample of major U.S. banks over the 2018–2024 period, the analysis produced several meaningful conclusions.
+This study developed an integrated framework for counterparty credit risk assessment by combining the KMV structural model with GARCH-based volatility dynamics.
+Applying this framework to major U.S. financial institutions over the 2018–2024 period yielded several significant findings.

-First, the empirical findings demonstrate that the **Distance to Default (DD)** effectively captures differences in solvency across institutions.
-Banks with higher capitalization and lower equity volatility—such as JPMorgan Chase and PNC—showed greater resilience, while smaller or more leveraged institutions exhibited narrower safety buffers.
-This highlights DD’s value as a real-time indicator of financial stability, bridging the gap between traditional accounting metrics and market-based assessments.
+The empirical results confirm that Distance to Default effectively differentiates solvency positions across institutions.
+Well-capitalized banks with lower equity volatility—such as JPMorgan Chase and PNC Financial—consistently exhibited higher DD values and greater financial resilience, while smaller or more leveraged counterparties displayed narrower safety margins.
+This validates DD as a real-time, market-responsive indicator that bridges traditional balance-sheet metrics and forward-looking market assessments.

-Second, the results confirm the strong **inverse relationship between equity volatility and DD**.
-Institutions with elevated market volatility tend to have shorter distances to default, indicating that changes in investor sentiment and market uncertainty directly translate into higher counterparty risk.
-This relationship underscores the importance of incorporating dynamic volatility modeling (via GARCH processes) into CCR measurement frameworks.
+The analysis also demonstrates a robust inverse relationship between equity volatility and DD.
+Elevated market volatility directly compresses default distances, reflecting heightened uncertainty regarding asset values.
+This finding underscores the importance of embedding dynamic volatility processes into CCR measurement frameworks to capture time-varying risk that static models overlook.

-Third, from a management perspective, the study shows that the KMV-based metrics can be operationalized to enhance **internal risk control** and **regulatory monitoring**.
-Through quantile-based classification, counterparty exposures can be prioritized and adjusted dynamically, aligning internal risk limits with real-time market information.
-Moreover, the DD distribution provides a systemic view of sectoral solvency that can inform supervisory early-warning systems under Basel III.
+From a practical perspective, the KMV-GARCH metrics can be operationalized within institutional risk management infrastructures.
+The proposed quantile-based classification system enables dynamic adjustment of counterparty exposures, aligning internal risk limits with continuously updating market signals.
+Portfolio-level DD distributions also provide supervisory authorities with systemic perspectives on sectoral solvency, supporting early-warning mechanisms under Basel III.

-Overall, the GARCH–KMV model demonstrates that market information—when properly structured and calibrated—can serve as a reliable complement to traditional credit analysis and regulatory capital measurement.
-It enables both micro-level (institutional) and macro-level (systemic) insights, contributing to a more responsive and data-driven approach to counterparty credit risk management.
+The framework demonstrates that properly calibrated market information serves as a valuable complement to traditional credit analysis and regulatory capital measurement.
+By providing both institution-specific and systemic risk insights, the model contributes to a more responsive and empirically grounded approach to counterparty credit risk management in modern financial institutions.

 ## 6.2 Limitations and Outlook